-MASTER NETTING, SETOFF,
+MASTER NETTINGAND SETOFF

-AND SECURITY AGREEMENT
+AGREEMENT

 DRAFT 11/1/01

-This Master Netting, Setoff, and Security Agreement (this "Agreement") is made and entered into effective as of November __, 2001 by and among American Electric Power Service Corporation as Agent for the AEP Operating Companies (“AEP”) and AEP Energy Services, Inc. (“AEPESI”), and Enron North America Corp. ("ENA"), Enron Power Marketing, Inc. ("EPMI").
+This Master Netting, Setoff, and Security Agreement (this "Agreement") is made and entered into effective as of November __, 2001 by and among the following subsidiaries of American Electric Power Company, Inc., AEP Energy Services Limited, AEP Energy Services, Inc., Houston Pipeline Company LP., AEP Gas Marketing, American Electric Power Service Corporation as Agent for the AEP Operating Companies (“AEP”) and AEP Energy Services, Inc. (“AEPESI”), and the following subsidiaries of Enron Corporation, Enron Capital & Trade Resources, International Corp., Enron Capital & Trade Resources, Ltd., Enron Gas Liquids, Inc., Clinton Energy Management Services, Inc., Enron Energy Services, Inc., Enron Capital & Trade Resources Corp., ENA Upstream Company LLC, Enron Coal Services Limited, Enron Financial Energy Trading LLC, Enron Canada Corporation, Enron North America Corp. ("ENA"), Enron Power Marketing, Inc. ("EPMI").
 (ENA, EPMI and AEP are sometimes herein referred to collectively as the "Parties" and individually as a "Party") "AEP Operating Companies" means the electric utility subsidiaries of American Electric Power Company, Inc., consisting of Appalachian Power Company, Central Power & Light Company, Columbus Southern Power Company, Indiana Michigan Power Company, Kentucky Power Company, Ohio Power Company, Public Service Company of Oklahoma, Southwestern Electric Power Company and West Texas Utilities Company.

 RECITALS

 ENA and AEPESI have entered into that certain ISDA Master Agreement dated effective as of February 11, 1998 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively, the "Financial Master Agreement").
+The obligations of ENA and AEPES, hereunder benefit the respective parents and are supported by guaranties from their respective parents.

 EPMI and AEP have entered into that certain Power Sales Agreement dated as of September 29, 1997 (the “Sales Agreement”), providing for sales of wholesale electric power by EPMI to AEP, as amended by that certain Amendment to Power Sales Agreement and Power Sales Tariff Service Agreement ("Amendment") dated as of November __, 2001 to provide that the obligations of EPMI under the above referenced Agreements shall be secured on a net basis .
+AEP and Enron Corp. each benefit from the transactions thereunder and in EPMI’s case, are supported by a parent guaranty.

-EPMI and AEP have entered into that certain Service Agreement dated as of March 30, 1998 under the AEP Companies’ Wholesale Market Tariff (“AEP MB Tariff”), providing for sales of wholesale electric power by AEP to EPMI, as amended by that certain Amendment to Power Sales Agreement and Power Sales Tariff Service Agreement ("Amendment") dated as of November __, 2001 to provide that the obligations of EPMI under the above referenced Agreements shall be secured on a net basis
+EPMI and AEP have entered into that certain Service Agreement dated as of March 30, 1998 (the “Service Agreement”) under the AEP Companies’ Wholesale Market Tariff (“AEP MB Tariff”), providing for sales of wholesale electric power by AEP to EPMI, as amended by that certain Amendment to Power Sales Agreement and Power Sales Tariff Service Agreement ("Amendment") dated as of November __, 2001 to provide that the obligations of EPMI under the above referenced Agreements shall be secured on a net basis.
+AEP and Enron Corp. each benefit from the transactions thereunder and in EPMI’s case, are supported by a parent guaranty.

 AEP and/or AEPESI and EPMI and/or ENA have entered into various confirmations and general terms and conditions in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
 Secs.
 101-1330 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Other Agreements").